 Playing older songs while honing new material, Fallujah embarked on recording their debut EP.
 Before sessions began, Arghandiwal left and Hofmann took over on vocals while Rob Maramonte, formerly of Eviscerated, joined as a second guitarist.
-This lineup enhanced the band's vision which added technical death metal to their grind-and-blackened deathcore approach.
+This lineup enhanced the band's vision, which added technical death metal to its grind-and-blackened deathcore approach.
 Leper Colony appeared in 2009.
-Generally celebrated in the underground press, it gave the group more opportunities to tour outside the East Bay and Central Valley areas, they began to play a larger number of clubs in California's fertile metal scene as well as a North-and-Southwestern states regional tour with Antagony.
-Fallujah kept audiences happy wiuth new material, issuing two more demos in 2010.
+Generally celebrated in the underground press, it gave the group more opportunities to tour outside the East Bay and Central Valley areas.
+They began to play a larger number of clubs in California's fertile metal scene as well as a regional tour of Northwestern and Southwestern states with Antagony.
+Fallujah kept audiences happy with new material, issuing two more demos in 2010.

-After extensive touring Maramonte left again; he was replaced by the innovative yet all but unheard of guitarist Brian James; with his propulsive, synchoptated vamping, he added an entirely new dimension to the band's sound and a prime support for the imaginative Carstairs, and he began to solo more.
-In the summer of 2014, Fallujah released The Flesh Remains,.
-This sophomore long player evidenced the creative fruit of their efforts in seamlessly combining technical and blackened deathcore roots with their emergent progressive tendencies.
+After extensive touring Maramonte left again; he was replaced by the innovative yet all but unheard-of guitarist Brian James; with his propulsive, syncopated vamping, he added an entirely new dimension to the band's sound and a prime support for the imaginative Carstairs, and he began to solo more.
+In the summer of 2014, Fallujah released The Flesh Prevails.
+This sophomore long-player evidenced the creative fruit of their efforts in seamlessly combining technical and blackened deathcore roots with their emergent progressive tendencies.
 The self-produced set was engineered by Zach Ohren. ~ Thom Jurek, Rovi